 Existing Buildings: Regulations for residential use, maintenance, and occupancy for existing buildings are found in the California Code of Regulations, Title 25, Division 1, Chapter 1, Subchapters 1 and 2 .

 These regulations are proposed and adopted by the California Department of Housing and Community Development and approved by the Office of Administrative Law.
 These regulations are not considered building standards and are not adopted under the purview of the California Building Standards Commission.

-The Department of Housing and Community Development has developed a Housing Accessibility Checklist (PDF) to be used as a supplemental tool for owners, builders, enforcing agencies, designers, and others to assist with on-site inspection in an effort to increase compliance with residential accessibility requirements.
+The Department of Housing and Community Development has developed a Housing Accessibility Checklist to be used as a supplemental tool for owners, builders, enforcing agencies, designers, and others to assist with on-site inspection in an effort to increase compliance with residential accessibility requirements.
+To request a copy of the checklist, contact the State Housing Law Program at 800.952.8356.
 Check these additional documents for more information on accessibility: